JoshFinlayAU/BetterIndex/README.md

 Disable your auto index junk in your web server, and ensure that your web browser (or the php-fpm process, if different) has access to read/write from the current directory, then send it.

+I made it go next level on security, and its supposed to have all the knowledge of the internet, so one would assume its as safe as can be.
+Seemed fine to me.

 Here's a quick install command.
 From the directory you want to share files from:

 ```
 curl -o index.php https://raw.githubusercontent.com/JoshFinlayAU/BetterIndex/main/betterindex.php
 ```

+I trialed Cursor, and a few others, and settled on Windsurf Cascade using Claude Sonnet 4.
+It was the only one with a decent UI/integration that didn't produce as much bullshit.

 Here is the README file that the thing spewed words at too: